 Individual Retirement Accounts (IRAs)

 - Roth IRA.
 A Roth IRA is essentially the opposite of a traditional IRA.
-You won’t get the immediate tax break when you contribute (you can’t deduct contributions), but when you reach retirement, you don’t have to pay taxes on any of the money you withdraw.
-You already paid taxes on the original contribution, and any additional earnings are yours tax-free.
-Also, you can withdraw your contributions to a Roth IRA at any time without paying a tax penalty, though you will have to pay tax and a 10% penalty on earnings withdrawn before you turn 59 1/2.
+You won’t get the immediate tax break when you contribute (you can’t deduct contributions), but when you reach retirement, withdrawals are tax-free.
+Funds also grow on a tax-free basis while in the account (no capital gains).
+You can withdraw your contributions to a Roth IRA at any time without paying a tax penalty.
+However, you generally will have to pay tax and a 10% penalty on earnings withdrawn before you turn 59 1/2.

-Some workplaces are now offering Roth 401k plans, which let you determine what portion of your contributions will be made pre-tax or post-tax, and those contributions will generally follow the same rules as contributions to a traditional (pre-tax) or Roth (post-tax) IRA.
+Some workplaces are now offering Roth 401k plans, which let you determine what portion of your contributions will be made pre-tax or post-tax, and those contributions generally follow the same rules as contributions to a traditional (pre-tax) or Roth (post-tax) IRA.